コンテンツにスキップ

 File.8 "Uncle Vanya"

-First, I would like to introduce Tsuyoshi Sugiyama.
+First, I would like to introduce Sugiyama Tsuyoshi.

-Sugiyama aspired to become an actor and studied under a professor at the Conservatoire de Paris, France, who also served as a director's assistant to Peter Brook.
-From 2008 to 2010, he worked as a trainee director at the Russian State Mosoviet Theater, where he studied directing under deputy artistic director and director Yuri Elyomin.
+Sugiyama aspired to be an actor and studied under a professor at the Paris Conservatoire in France who also served as assistant director to Peter Brook.
+From 2008 to 2010, he was a trainee director at the Russian National Mossovet Theatre, where he studied directing under Yuri Yeremin, the deputy artistic director and director.

-Meanwhile, in Japan, he founded the theater company A la Place.
-Later, after meeting Muneshige and others and giving a performance in Serbia, they formed the general incorporated association ``Theatrical Center Without Walls,'' with the aim of participating in overseas festivals and co-producing international productions.
-Until now, he has mainly held theater workshops in Thailand, the Philippines, and Vietnam.
+Meanwhile, in Japan, he launched the theater company A La Plus.
+After meeting Muneshige and others and performing in Serbia, he founded the general incorporated association "Theater Center Without Walls" with the aim of participating in overseas festivals and international co-productions.
+To date, he has mainly held theater workshops in Thailand, the Philippines, and Vietnam.

-“In 2014, there was a project sponsored by the Japan Foundation to invite Vietnamese performing arts professionals to Japan for about three months.
-We were told that they wanted to host the actors from the Vietnam Youth Theater.It was originally planned to be just one day, but we ended up holding it for about a week because it was so much fun.''
+"In 2014, the Japan Foundation ran an initiative to invite people involved in the performing arts from Vietnam to Japan for around three months.
+At that time, I was asked to host actors from the Vietnam National Youth Theatre in a long-term actor training workshop that I was running.
+We had only planned to host them for one day, but we ended up running it for about a week because it was so much fun."

-As a result of this connection, in 2016, Sugiyama's production of Chekhov's The Seagull was invited to the Vietnam International Theater Festival in Hanoi (later invited to the international theater festivals in Serbia, Bosnia and Herzegovina, and Croatia).
-There, he reunited with members of the National Vietnam Youth Theater and held a workshop.
-It won the Best Production Award and the Best Director Award at the theater festival.
-This accumulation led to this ``Uncle Vanya''.
+Through this connection, in 2016, Sugiyama's production of Chekhov's The Seagull was invited to the Vietnam International Theater Festival in Hanoi (later to be invited to the international theater festivals in Serbia, Bosnia-Herzegovina, and Croatia).
+There, he reunited with members of the Vietnam National Youth Theater and held a workshop.
+The production won the Best Play and Best Director awards at the festival.
+These experiences led to the production of Uncle Vanya.

-Sugiyama's acting and directing have their origins in Russia's Stanislavski system.
-In fact, Vietnam's actor education is also heavily influenced by Russia.
-As a result, there was a common language and common understanding, which made it very easy to work together.
+Sugiyama's acting and directing origins lie in the Russian Stanislavski system.
+In fact, Vietnamese actor education is also heavily influenced by Russia.
+Because of this, there is a common language and understanding, which makes it very easy to work with him.

-For a long time, a peaceful life continued in the country house where Vanya, her mother Voynitskaya, and her niece Sonya lived with their nanny Marina and freeloader Teregin.
-Suddenly, Sonya's father Serebryakov, a retired university professor, and his second wife Elena arrive.
-Serebryakov's doctor Astrov also gets involved, and life at the mansion changes completely.
-As the uncontrollable emotions of love overlap, their lives become heated and begin to intersect.
-Meanwhile, Serebryakov makes an important announcement that shakes everyone.
+For a long time, Vanya, his mother Voynitskaya, and his niece Sonya have been living peacefully in their country mansion with their nanny Marina and freeloader Teregin.
+Then suddenly, Sonya's father Serebryakov, who has retired from his job as a university professor, and his second wife Elena arrive.
+With Serebryakov's doctor Astrov also involved, life in the mansion changes completely.
+As the uncontrollable emotion of love overlaps, their lives heat up and begin to intersect.
+Then, Serebryakov makes a major announcement that shakes everyone up.

-When Chekhov's works are talked about, people tend to think of them as dark, gloomy, and boring, and Vietnam is the same.
-This is something that is difficult for theater fans to accept, but Sugiyama's direction is passionate, dynamic, and fast-paced. ``Uncle Vanya'' has been performed as an official repertoire piece of the National Vietnam Youth Theater since 2018.
-Then, in October, at the Vietnam International Theater Festival, where 21 works from 8 countries - Hungary, Israel, India, South Korea, China, Singapore, Greece, and Vietnam participated - he won the Best Production Award and the Leading and Supporting Actor Award.
-I also received news.
+When Chekhov's works are discussed, they tend to have an image of being dark, gloomy, and boring, and the same is true in Vietnam.
+This makes them difficult for theater fans to accept, but Sugiyama's direction is passionate, dynamic, and speedy.
+Uncle Vanya has been performed as an official repertory piece at the Vietnam National Youth Theater since 2018.
+Then, in October, it was announced that it won the Best Play and Best Lead and Supporting Actor awards at the Vietnam International Theater Festival, which saw 21 works participate from eight countries: Hungary, Israel, India, South Korea, China, Singapore, Greece, and Vietnam.

 This event has ended.